When you think of TEOTWAWKI, do you imagine yourself in a badass bunker filled with weapons for zombie-fighting?

 For example, if you’re trapped in the city when SHTF, you’re obviously not gonna secure water from lakes.
 You’ll need to be creative and source your water from swimming pools, water heaters, and the back of toilets.

 Then, there are threats.
 There’s always a possibility of wild animal attacks when you live near the forest.
-Urban dwellers don’t have to worry about that much.
+An urban prepper doesn’t have to worry about that much.
 Instead, the threats they have to watch out for are fellow human beings.

 With that said, we’ve separated the survival skills urban and rural preppers need to know into two.
 You’ll notice some overlap, but there are also unique ones: